Alienor134/medicotechnical/modules/MDL-alimentation_high_voltage_recom/readme.md

 ### Outputs
 [`ITF-T_100v`](../../interfaces/ITF-T_100v) variable output: +/-50 to 150V DC

-## Description
+## Information

 ### Module requirements
-This module will provide a high voltage negative DC in order to increase the pulse voltage to exite efficiently the transducer.
+This module will provide a high negative DC voltage (-100V) in order to increase the pulse voltage to exite efficiently the transducer.

 ### Visuals